The Best Dental Cat Treats of 2020

 They’re fortified with calcium and vitamin D to help support teeth and bone health.
 They are nutritionally balanced to promote healthy snacking.
 Because they are fortified with additional nutrients, they can be used to balance out a healthy diet when fed the recommended amount.
 Package sizes range from 4.5 to 9 ounces and come in a resealable pouch.
 They are available in chicken, tuna, and salmon flavors.

-Most customers on Amazon report that their cats go crazy for them, and one mentioned that these treats make great training rewards.
+Our cats go crazy for them, and they make great training rewards.
 Cats who aren’t that interested may just be picky eaters.

 - Help scrape off plaque and tartar buildup